Karl Parkinson

 Karl Parkinson is an Irish author based in Dublin.
-He has published three collections of poetry, a novel, and a short story collection.
+He has published four collections of poetry, a novel, and a short story collection.

-Writing career
+Writing career and bibliography

+Parkinson's first publication was a chapbook from Wurmpress in 2011, entitled A Sacrament of Song.

-Parkinson has published three collections of poetry, Litany of the City (Wurmpress 2013) and Butterflies of a Bad Summer (Salmon Poetry 2016).
-And Sacred Symphony (Culture Matters 2020).
-In March 2022 Parkinson published a jointly authored collection of poetry with Dave Lordan, Back To Normal (Front Line Press).
+Parkinson has published four collections of poetry:

+In March 2022 Parkinson published a jointly authored collection of poetry with Dave Lordan, titled, Back To Normal (Front Line Press, 2022).
 In July 2022 Front Line Press published Parkinson's first collection of short stories, The Grind.

+Parkinson's poem "Visions of Natasha" was featured in Non Grata magazine, Spring 2026.
+His short story, Word Portrait of the Poet Dan Jordan was published in Non Gratas Summer 2026 issue.

+Reception

 In 2016, New Binary Press published Parkinson's debut novel, The Blocks, inspired by the author's childhood in a troubled part of inner-city Dublin.
-The novel received considerable critical acclaim in Ireland.
-Aiden O'Reilly writes in The Irish Times that "Parkinson has set himself up unashamedly and without irony as a singer of the human soul in its contrary states of degradation and exaltation".
+The novel was serialized in The Irish Times.
+Conor O'Donovan writes in HeadStuff that Parkinson uses a "unique narrative" using "episodic flashes of memory, divided into three ‘blocks’ of reminiscence" that correlate to the literal blocks of Dublin's inner-city.
+Cormac O'Keeffe, writing for The Irish Examiner calls the work an "absorbing ride" that reveals Dublin "warts and all."
+Aiden O'Reilly writes in The Irish Times that "Parkinson has set himself up unashamedly and without irony as a singer of the human soul in its contrary states of degradation and exaltation."